This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 A door or shutter provided for the passage of persons, air or things, which together with its frame and fixture as installed in a building, is intended, when closed, to resist the passage of fire and/or gaseous products of combustion and is capable of meeting specified performance criteria to those ends.

-Door frame shall be ideally double rebate profile.
-Door leaf shall be 46mm thick fully flush double skin door with or without vision lite.
-The door leaf shall be manufactured from 1.2mm (18guage) minimum thick galvanised steel sheet.
+The door frame shall be ideally a double rebate profile.
+The door leaf shall be 46mm thick fully flush double skin door with or without vision lite.
+The door leaf shall be manufactured from a 1.2mm (18 gauge) minimum thick galvanised steel sheet.
 The internal construction of the door should be rigid reinforcement pads for receiving appropriate hardware.
-The infill material shall be resin bonded honeycomb core.
-All doors shall be factory prepped for receiving appropriate hardware and provided with the necessary reinforcement for hinges, locks, panic bar, and door closers.
+The infill material shall be resin resin-bonded honeycomb core.
+All doors shall be factory-prepped for receiving appropriate hardware and provided with the necessary reinforcement for hinges, locks, panic bar, and door closers.

 The edges should be interlocked with a bending radius of 1.4mm.
-For a pair of doors, astragals have to be provided on the meeting stile for both active and inactive leaf.
-Vision lite wherever applicable should be provided as per manufacturers recommendation with a beading and screws from inside.
+For a pair of doors, astragals have to be provided on the meeting stile for both active and inactive leaves.
+Vision lite wherever applicable should be provided as per manufacturer’s recommendation with beading and screws from inside.
 The glass should be 6mm clear fire-rated glass of relevant rating.
 All doors and frames shall be finished with polyurethane aliphatic grade paint of approved colour.

 The door leaf and frame shall have passed a minimum of 250 hours of salt spray test.